 6. System Integration

-As previously mentioned, you can get sign on glass software comes as part of broader freight management software system packages.
+As previously mentioned, you can get sign on glass software comes as part of broader freight management system packages.

 These options are often the most seamless logistics solution, providing integration, visibility and communication across all freight processes.